-These overnight parties often devolve into all night free-for-alls in which the sweetest kid by day turns into an insolent monster by night.
+"Mom, can I have a slumber party?"
+These words can strike fear in any parent's heart.
+These overnight parties often devolve into all night free-for-alls, in which the sweetest kid by day turns into an insolent monster by night.

-Slumber parties, at least with nice kids (and you don't let the not-nice ones come) can be quite pleasant, actually.
+Slumber parties, at least with nice kids (and you don't let the not-nice ones come), can be quite pleasant, actually.
 So long as you follow the rules.

-If you plan to watch PG or PG-13 rated movies, this is the time to clear same with the parent.
-(And never show any PG-13 movie that you haven't previewed.
+Give the parent an idea of the scheduled activities, so they'll know what clothing is appropriate.
+If you plan to watch PG or PG-13 rated movies, this is the time to clear the same with the parent.
+(And never show any PG-13 film that you haven't reviewed.
 They can be very, very naughty.)

 Make sure you have the parent's cell phone number in case you need to reach them during the night.

+Stock kid-friendly party foods for the big night.
+Leave nothing to chance here as kids get hungry, especially near midnight.
 Unless a midnight trip to the grocery store is your idea of relaxing, plan for this and any other cravings your kids might get a hankering for.
-This is one rule you definitely don't want to skip.
+This is one slumber party survival guide rule you definitely don't want to skip.

 Make it clear to all your soon-to-be-slumbering guests that kids who don't at least lie quietly after lights out can expect a midnight call to their parents.
 And do it.

 Let the kids know when you're going to bed and that you expect them to dial down the activity volume accordingly.